 Types of Back Pain

-- Avoid ‘HARM” – Heat, Alcohol, Re-injury and Massage for the first few days as this will increase inflammation and swelling.
+- Avoid ‘HARM”: Heat, Alcohol, Re-injury and Massage for the first few days, as this is likely to increase inflammation and swelling

-- Avoid strenuous activities you do not need to do.
+- Avoid unnecessary, strenuous activities

-- When resting, lie in a comfortable position, supported by pillows if necessary.
+- When resting, lie in a comfortable position, supported by pillows if necessary